spadger/blog/deduplication.md

 ---
 *A note on clearing deduplication ids from Redis*

 *If you implement a Redis-bases deduplicator, do not be tempted to set a key expiration date when adding keys.
-Redis deletes keys with TTLs by randomly sampling 20 keys in a set every 100ms, deleting any that have expired.
-If more than 25% are expired, it will run another sweep.
-[Check here](https://redis.io/commands/expire#how-redis-expires-keys) for more info.
+If you want to know more, check out [this](https://redis.io/commands/expire#how-redis-expires-keys).
 Importantly, this process is non-deterministic, and may not be able to cope with the volume of new keys being introduced into the system.
-I recommend double-writing into rotating, overlapping sets, and deterministically removing those periodically.*
+There are set-based ways to achieve high-performance key expiration, which is left as an excercise for the reader*

 ---

 ## Rounding up
-Kafka Streams comes with may useful features out of the box, but where exactly-once processing at a business level is important, they are really only building blocks.
+Kafka Streams comes with may useful features out of the box, but fir situations where exactly-once processing at a business level is important, they are really only building blocks.
 This blog post has covered some major components of a “hopefully, pretty much once” processing scheme, but there are more aspects to consider to end up with a truly safe system.
 Ultimately, it relies on a huge modelling effort of your specific topology and domain, to come up with a list of failure modes, and their respective likelihood and importance.
 I hope this article has opened your eyes to some of the complexity of building reliable distributed systems, and show you that distributed failures need to be treated with respect, because dealing with these issues at 3am would not be much fun at all